rbmowatt/router/README.md

 ## RbMowatt Router
 An example PHP router with example and easy Docker setup.

+## Directories
+- `src` - hold the actual code applicable to router functionality
+- `tests` - where the tests reside
+- `docker` - the files to build our dockr container and add local code as volume
+- `example` - implementation of simple example

 ## Usage
 - Register new route < nesting based on `.` delimitation >
 	- `Router::resource('patients');`